seangwright/xperience-community-dotnet-item-templates/README.md

 .NET CLI Item Templates for Xperience by Kentico projects, usable at the command line or in Visual Studio

+These templates are setup for [Xperience by Kentico v26.3.0](https://docs.xperience.io/xp/changelog#Changelog-Refresh(June15,2023))

 ## Setup

 ### Install